 - Fees and commissions.
 You want to keep as large a chunk of your profits as you can, so it’s important to make sure your broker doesn’t charge high fees that can eat into your profits.

 - Payment methods available.
-You might want to buy Citigroup shares using a specific payment method, such as PayPal.
+You might want to fund your broker account using a specific payment method, such as PayPal.
 Not all brokers accept every payment method, but using our comparisons you can search only the brokers that support the option you’re looking for.

 - Reputation.
 One of the strongest indicators of a broker’s reliability is the reputation it has with the customers who have used it.
 Brokers are online businesses, and as such many user experiences can be found online.
 You can check these out in addition to our reviews to make sure you choose the right platform.